pyControl/docs/docs/user-guide/graphical-user-interface.md

 ![run_task_GUI.jpg](../media/GUI/run_experiment_tab.png)

 The GUI will connect to the setups and upload the task.
-Once the task is loaded on all the boards the *start* button will become available to start the experiment.
+Once the task is loaded on all the boards the *Start all* button and *Start* buttons for individual subjects will become available.

 While the experiment is running, data from each setup is shown in a seperate box.
 This shows the current state, the most recent event, the most recent line printed, and a log of output generated by the task.
 The variables button brings up a dialog to set or get the value of task variables for that subject.